 The puzzles pieces are made out of durable cardboard.
 The 12 and 24 pieces measure to A4 when complete.

-This product is shipped from the United Kingdom and will be shipped direct from the vendor.
+This product is shipped from the United Kingdom.

 Founder of Sheni and Teni Folasayo Williams wants to diversify the children's market, creating fun and educational ways for children from all backgrounds to gain an appreciation of African cultures.
 Named after her kids, the Sheni and Teni brand was created with the main goal of expanding horizons in the world of play and education through toys.